 3. Detect infertility early

 With age playing a major role in declining fertility, it’s important to seek help early to increase your chances of pregnancy.
-If you and your partner have been having regular unprotected sex for a year – including 2 to 3 times during the woman’s fertile window – without conceiving, seek help from a fertility specialist who can assess your situation and determine a fertility treatment, if required.
+If you and your partner have been having regular unprotected sex for a year – including 2 to 3 times during the woman’s fertile window – without conceiving, seek help from a fertility specialist in Singapore who can assess your situation and determine a fertility treatment, if required.
 Women above 35 years who have not had success conceiving after 6 months of trying should seek a fertility specialist’s help.

 4. IVF is not always the only option

 While in-vitro fertilisation (IVF) is considered a well-known option for infertile couples to have a child, it’s important to be aware that IVF is not the only solution.
 If you are seeking help for fertility problems, there are many treatment options, depending on the cause of infertility, before your fertility specialist may recommend IVF as an option.
 These include medical treatments, surgical treatments, and assisted reproductive techniques, which include IVF and intra-uterine insemination.Medical treatments are typically used as a first-line approach for infertility.
 These include follicular tracking to monitor follicular growth and ovulation, which will assist the timing of sexual intercourse.
 You may also be provided with fertility drugs which help regulate reproductive hormones and trigger egg release during ovulation.
 If infertility is caused by gynaecological conditions such as endometriosis or ovarian cysts, a laparoscopic, hysteroscopic or open surgery be considered to remove the abnormalities.

 5. IVF is not as complex as it seems